 Birds also need water during winter, especially when ponds and puddles are frozen.
 A birdbath heater will keep the water from freezing.
 Birdbath heaters can be purchased at independent garden stores and online.
 If you’re buying a birdbath for the first time, choose one that has a shallow bowl (not more than 2 inches deep).
 Birds will not use birdbaths with deep basins.

-If you’re new to bird-watching, buy a bird identification book or check one out at the Garden’s Lenhardt Library.
+If you’re new to bird-watching, buy a bird identification book.
 It will make the often dull winter months much more delightful.